 Check the Flooring

-Carpeted floors can gather dust and collect dirt from food, spreading germs year after year.
-You can replace your carpet, but it may also be a good idea to install hardwood floors.
+Carpeted floors can gather dust and collect gunk from food, spreading germs year after year.
+You can replace your carpet, but it may also be a good idea to go to hardwood floors.
 Hardwood floors give your home a sleek modern look and they are much easier to take care of than carpet.
 The hardwood doesn’t collect dust like carpet does and you can add accents by throwing rugs down on the floor, but it can be expensive and carpet is still in style, so ultimately, it is up to you to decide what kind of flooring to get.

 Add Modern Interior Decorations